-In Colorado cloud to ground lightning flashes occur nearly a half million times each year.
-With millions of visitors and extensive outdoor activities…it is not surprising that three people are killed each year in Colorado…and there are an average of 13 lightning injuries.
-While any death is tragic…injuries can be equally tragic and devastating to the family.
-For those who have a relative that suffers a significant disability from lightning…life changes forever.
-In addition to the physical pain and mental anguish suffered by the victim and their family…the incident may lead to a loss of income for the family.
-Over time…medical expenses for treatment may drain the assets of a family.
+In Colorado…cloud-to-ground lightning flashes occur nearly a half million times each year.
+With millions of visitors and extensive outdoor activities…it is not surprising that…on average…three people are killed by lightning while 13 are injured.
+Just last year…two people were killed and 11 were injured in Rocky Mountain National Park.
+While any lightning fatality is tragic…injuries caused by lightning can be devastating to both the victim and the family.
+For those who have a family member or relative that suffers a significant disability from lightning…life changes forever.
+In addition to the physical pain and mental anguish suffered by the victim and their family…the incident may lead to a loss of income for all involved as medical expenses can drain the families’ financial resources.

 Another common long-term problem for survivors is pain.
 Medically…pain is difficult to quantify.
 Lightning strike victims often suffer irreparable nerve damage that causes intense pain that affects the ability to function.
 Many survivors complain of chronic headaches…some of which are very intense and debilitating.